“One day you will tell your story of how you overcame what you went through, and it will be someone else’s survival guide.”

 The novel coronavirus has made grief and mourning experienced simultaneously by millions across the globe a commonplace fact of life.
 From the loss of daily routines and rituals to furloughs and unemployment which lead to the loss of financial and food security, from the loss of physical health and well-being to the loss of a business, from the loss of childhood innocence to the loss of physical connection with friends, grief runs deep and wide.

-And the death of a family member, friend, or colleague is even more tragic by the inability to be by their side and knowing they died alone, perhaps scared and suffering to the very end.
+And the death of a family member, friend, or colleague is made even more tragic by the inability to be by their side and knowing they died alone, perhaps scared and suffering to the very end.
 And for those whose loved ones had dementia and may have felt abandoned, the heartbreak is wrenching.

 The anguish and grief then extends to the loss of the closure and comfort that might have come from the rituals of loss – whether a wake, funeral, burial, and repast, sitting shiva with family and friends, or in-person memorial service, to name a few.
 Our lives have been robbed in a very visceral way.
 It’s anticipated that complicated grief will increase.
 And sorrow may become a constant companion.